2BatBox/common-utils/README.md

 ##What is this?
 'Common-utils' is a set of header-only libraries which are shared across github.com/2SilentJay projects.
 Some of these projects use 'common-utils' as a git submodule.
-This repository is divided into three sections;
+The source code base is divided into three sections;

-- **samples** - This part contains sample application and any other experimental stuff.
+- **samples** - This part contains sample applications and any other experimental stuff.
 It's the only compilable part of the project.
 The rest of it is a header-only code base.
 **samples** depends on **lib**.
 - **lib** - The library set itself.
 It has many sub-libraries inside.
 Some of them depend on each other.